-i wrote a bit about this on facebook, but facebook is stupid and doesn’t let you say much of substance in a status update…hence, my continuing absence from the world of twitter, which is even worse in that regard. if i were a bird, i would not tweet; i would shriek and squawk and peck at things for a good long time before i was satisfied my point had been made. being limited to 400 or so characters just isn’t for me. plus i just think ashton kutcher is a douche, and anything related to him feels pretty douchey by default.
+I wrote a bit about this on Facebook, but Facebook is stupid and doesn’t let you say much of substance in a status update…hence my continuing absence from the world of Twitter, which is even worse in that regard.
+If I were a bird, I would not tweet.
+I would shriek and squawk and peck at things for a good long time before I was satisfied my point had been made.
+Being limited to one or two hundred characters just isn’t for me.

-oh yeah…that thing i mentioned on facebook — some relics from the “vault” got a bit of play on CJAM, which was a bit of a surprise to me. kyle lebel has a great and wildly unpredictable show called juxtaposition jukebox that airs on monday afternoons, and he’s one of many people at CJAM who has given my music a lot of support. given the diversity of music he plays on his show, i thought he might get a kick out of some of the weird things i’ve done that most people have never heard, so i put together a box set of a bunch of the cds from the back catalogue i reissued/repackaged recently…not in an effort to get more airplay, but just as the sort of thing you’d do for a friend. i’ve heard talk of this sort of thing happening in a land long ago and far away, where people who liked one another did nice things for each other. when was that, the 1800s or something?
+Oh yeah…that thing I mentioned on Facebook.
+Some relics from the “vault” got a bit of airplay on CJAM, which was a bit of a surprise to me.
+Kyle Lebel has a great and wildly unpredictable show called Juxtaposition Jukebox that airs on Monday afternoons, and he’s one of many people at CJAM who has given my music a lot of support.
+Given the diversity of music he plays on his show, I thought he might get a kick out of some of the weird things I’ve done that most people have never heard.
+So I put together a box set of a bunch of the CDs from the back catalogue I reissued/repackaged recently, not in an effort to get more airplay, but just as the sort of thing you’d do for a friend.
+I’ve heard talk of this sort of thing happening in a land long ago and far away, when people who liked one another did nice things for the sake of doing them.

-anyway, to my surprise, he did play a few songs from the box just a few days ago. it was pretty surreal to hear somebody talking about papa ghostface and guys with dicks on the radio, i have to say. three of the four songs he played surprised the crap out of me, because they weren’t at all what i was expecting to hear. i’m not sure what exactly an obvious choice is for a papa ghostface or guys with dicks song to play on the radio, but he sure sidestepped that. it was cool to hear. now not only has “ass dildos” been played on the radio, but so has the old gwd tune “eating my own waste”. another feather in my cap. the four songs chosen were all completely different from one another in just about every way, hammering home for me the point that i’ve been quite a few different places musically over the years.
+Anyway, to my surprise, he did play a few songs from the box just a few days ago.
+It was pretty surreal to hear somebody talking about Papa Ghostface and Guys with Dicks on the radio.
+Three of the four songs he played surprised the crap out of me, because they weren’t at all what I was expecting to hear.
+I’m not sure what an obvious choice is for a Papa Ghostface or Guys with Dicks song to play on the radio, but he sure sidestepped that.
+It was cool to hear.
+Now not only has “Ass Dildos” been played on the radio, but so has the old GWD tune “Eating My Own Waste”. another feather in my cap.
+The four songs chosen were all completely different from one another in just about every way, hammering home for me the point that I’ve been quite a few different places musically over the years.

-elsewhere, i have cover art in place for several albums that are either in progress or sitting on the “to tackle at some point” pile in my brain. since everyone likes album cover art (especially when it’s made by me), and everyone likes lists that aren’t really lists (especially when they’re written by me), here’s a bit of what’s on the way, and when it might show up.
+I now have cover art in place for several albums that are either in progress or sitting on the “to tackle at some point” pile in my brain.
+Since everyone likes album cover art (especially when it’s made by me), and everyone likes lists that aren’t really lists (especially when they’re written by me), here’s a bit of what’s on the way and when it might show up.

-the previously mentioned quasi-seasonal album of new material. it’s coming along, and is hovering around the halfway mark now, in terms of how much work needs to be done before it’s a finished album. i’m going to say it should be out there by january 2011 at the latest, if i’m not able to get it release-ready by the end of the year. right now it’s sounding very much like a winter album, but nothing like AN ABSENCE OF SWAY or any other winter album i’ve made. whatever that means. the songs so far range in length from 60 seconds to 10 minutes, and it’s shaping up to be the most piano-heavy thing i’ve done in quite a while, with detours into borderline punk rock and skewed quasi-doo-wop terrtory. yeah…i think i’m officially allergic to making an album that stays rigidly in one place, and that’s an allergy i’m happy to have.
+The previously mentioned quasi-seasonal album of new material.
+It’s coming along and is hovering around the halfway mark now, in terms of how much work needs to be done before it’s a finished album.
+I’m going to say it should be out there by January 2011 at the latest, assuming I’m not able to get it release-ready by the end of the year.
+Right now it’s sounding very much like a winter album, but nothing like AN ABSENCE OF SWAY or any other winter album I’ve made.
+Whatever that means.
+Songs so far range in length from sixty seconds to ten minutes, and it’s shaping up to be the most piano-heavy thing I’ve done in quite a while, with detours into borderline punk rock and skewed quasi-doo-wop territory.

-i still like this album title, and this album cover, even though it got thrown on the back burner in favour of “bitter bearded balladeer”. i’d like to say it will eventually appear as something very heavy on electric guitar, and the closest i’ve come to “rock” in a long time, but for all i know it’ll end up being a synthesizer love fest. you never can tell with these things. music has a way of going where it wants to go, and tearing the leash out of your hands. or my hands, anyway. maybe it’ll show up sometime in the new year as well.
+I still like this album title, and this album cover, even though it got thrown on the back burner in favour of Bitter Bearded Balladeer.
+I’d like to say it will eventually appear as something very heavy on electric guitar and the closest I’ve come to “rock” in a long time, but for all I know it’ll end up being a synthesizer love fest.
+You never can tell with these things.
+Music has a way of going where it wants to go and tearing the leash out of your hands.
+Or my hands, anyway.
+Maybe this one will show up sometime in the New Year as well.

-realistically, “bitter bearded balladeer” will probably appear before anything else, “the angle of best distance” will hopefully come next, and i imagine i’ll end up getting sidetracked by other unanticipated ideas along the way. maybe a broadway musical written in collaboration with chad kroeger.
+Realistically, Bitter Bearded Balladeer will probably appear before anything else, THE ANGLE OF BEST DISTANCE will hopefully come next, and I imagine I’ll end up getting sidetracked by other unanticipated ideas along the way.
+Maybe even a broadway musical written in collaboration with Chad Kroeger.